matan-yes/data-collection-network-analysis/README.md

      1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19
      2 26 35 16 19 24  5  4 20  1  1  1  8  4  4  2  1  6  4

-According to Girvan-Newman algorithm, there are 19 communities, the larger has 26 vertexes.
+According to Girvan-Newman algorithm, there are 19 communities, the largest has 26 vertexes.

 modularity value (returns max value):